indie-testing-community/website/README.md

 As you edit files and save them, the static site will automatically rebuild.

-When committing changes, it's probably not necessary to include the generate `Gemfile.lock`, but we can do so in future if needed.
+When committing changes, it's probably not necessary to include the generated `Gemfile.lock`, but we can do so in future if needed.